-I’ll be blunt: LiteSpeed Cache is better than WP Rocket – at least for most sites.
+I’ll be blunt: LiteSpeed Cache is better than WP Rocket.

 I broke down each plugin’s features and show you exactly why LiteSpeed Cache is faster than WP Rocket.
 Sure, I could have thrown up some before & after GTmetrix reports “comparing” them both, but you really have to test them yourself since each website is obviously different.

 LiteSpeed Cache has several features not found in WP Rocket: server-side caching, image optimization, localizing JS files, and lazy loading HTML selectors.
 But arguably the biggest difference is between QUIC.cloud and RocketCDN, since RocketCDN is only a CDN which uses StackPath and has less PoPs, a slower Tbps, and less features than QUIC.cloud’s standard plan.
 QUIC.cloud includes things like HTML caching and DDoS protection while RocketCDN does not.

 While WP Rocket is more user-friendly, it has a ways to go before catching up to LiteSpeed Cache.
 But to use all LiteSpeed Cache’s features, you will need to be using a LiteSpeed host.

 |WP Rocket||LiteSpeed Cache|

 |Lazy load background images||Inline||Helper class|

 |ESI (edge side includes)||x||✓|